-The CSSC is the first research facility in the UK to focus exclusively on the interrelationships of sexuality, gender, culture, and history.
+The Centre for the Study of Sexuality and Culture (CSSC) is the first research facility in the UK to focus exclusively on the interrelationships of sexuality, gender, culture, and history.

-With affiliated staff drawn from disciplines across the University, the Centre fosters pioneering scholarship that challenges current understandings of sexuality and gender.
+With affiliated staff drawn from disciplines across the University, and through partnerships with local and international organisations, arts centres and networks, the Centre fosters pioneering scholarship alongside a commitment to arts activism that challenges current understandings of sexuality and gender.

-CSSC researchers are setting the research agenda in sexuality studies by exploring new paradigms and theoretical approaches in the following areas:
+CSSC researchers are setting agendas in sexuality studies by exploring new paradigms and theoretical approaches in the following areas.

 - Formations of subjectivity, including race, ethnicity and class